HarshSharma20503/Docs/docs/errors-solutions/development-errors/Correct CORS Configuration for Handling Credentials Like Cookies.md

+# CORS Configuration Error

 When working with credentials such as cookies that are set by the backend, it’s crucial to configure CORS (Cross-Origin Resource Sharing) correctly to ensure that the browser can send the cookies along with the request.
 Misconfiguring CORS can prevent the browser from sending cookies, leading to issues with authentication and session management.

 **Avoid Using Wildcard (*) in CORS Configuration**
 A common mistake is to set the origin option in the CORS configuration to "*", which allows any origin.
-When you also set credentials: true, this configuration will prevent the browser from sending cookies because the Access-Control-Allow-Origin header cannot be set to * if credentials are used.
+When you also set credentials: true, this configuration will prevent the browser from sending cookies because the Access-Control-Allow-Origin header cannot be set to `*` if credentials are used.

 Example of incorrect configuration:

 ```javascript
 app.use(
   cors({